 The main exhibition area was huge and overwhelming as usual, but this year I found that it was lacking the same number of independent artists I’ve seen at previous year’s conventions and instead had a lot more commercial merchandise, which left me feeling a bit disappointed because one of my favorite things to do at conventions is support local artists throughout the Houston community.

 The guest list for this year’s convention was the smallest it’s been in two years as well, and while I usually don’t go to conventions for autographs, I can understand how that could definitely disappoint many fans.

 However, this year, like every, was filled with plenty of amazing cosplay.
-I wasn’t able to capture many pictures though because every moment there was spent trying to do as many things as I could without the restrictions of my cosplay.
+I wasn’t able to capture many pictures though because every moment there was spent trying to do as many things as I could without the restrictions of my typical convention cosplay.

 Going to this convention out of cosplay was definitely a different type of experience.
-While I did enjoy that I was able to do a lot more things and feel a lot less stressed out and save plenty of time and money, I did miss the smiles and conversations that my cosplays led to.
+While I did enjoy that I was able to do a lot more things and feel a lot less stressed out and save plenty of time and money, I did miss the smiles and conversations that my cosplaying led to.
 But overall, I think that the experience was great nonetheless.
 Whether you’re about cosplay or not, if you’re an anime fan then there’s something here for you.